Answers to the most asked questions about using Mailman and administering lists on a day-to-day basis.

 You can either contact us and tell us to close the list, or simply let it expire.
 If you have other lists, we can transfer any remaining time from the closed list.

-No. However for non government-funded organisations that provide community services we provide free lists, at our discretion.
+No. However for non government-funded organisations that provide local community services we provide free lists.
+We do this at our discretion.
 Examples of community services are volunteer fire brigades, soup kitchens, refugee shelters...
 If your service fits that description please feel free to enquire.

 We do offer a discount for list owners in the form of: "For 4 lists ordered, get 1 additional list at no charge".

-In your My account, a notice will appear when you have four lists - allowing you to add a new list at no charge.
+In your Account, a notice will appear when you have four lists - allowing you to add a new list at no charge.
 It will appear again if you have nine lists, and so on.

 Yes.
 For customers ordering a Pro List, we create the DKIM keys for your domain on our server, and you add a DNS record (TXT) for it at your end.
 The data needed for your record is display on your account page when you sign-in.
 It looks something like this example: